RIGHTS & RESPONSIBILITIES

 Our employees conduct an extensive treatment and monitoring program to ensure your water meets all state and federal drinking water regulations.
 Our water quality reports will help you learn more about water quality in your area.

-Good water service goes beyond treating and delivering water.
-From starting up service, providing bill payment options, and understanding your responsibilities regarding your internal plumbing and meter accessibility, our goal is to keep you informed, 24 hours a day, 7 days a week.
+Good water service goes beyond providing high-quality water.
+Whether we are starting up service, providing bill payment options, or helping you to understand your responsibilities regarding your internal plumbing and meter accessibility, our goal is to keep you informed.

 To download a copy of the Residential Utility Customer Protections in your preferred lanuage: